 Frequently asked questions?

-Is Melbourne Podiatrists & Orthotics currently still open during the pandemic?
+Is Melbourne Podiatrists & Orthotics open during Step 3 restrictions?

-Can I travel more than 5 km for my podiatry appointment during stage four restrictions?
+Can I travel more than 25 km for my podiatry appointment?

 On the DHHS website it states – “You can leave home to receive health care or attend medical appointments.
 If you need to see a doctor or health care professional, you should do so.
 Do not put off getting medical care.”

-Can I accompany someone to their podiatry appointment during stage four restrictions?
+Can I accompany someone to their podiatry appointment?

 Yes.
 Provided you are either a parent, guardian, personal carer or support person you can accompany the patient to their podiatry appointment.